Building your first algo

 To test your user-defined order quantity:

-1. Make sure your algo is stopped; click the Play button if necessary.
+Make sure your algo is stopped; click if necessary.

-4. In the ADL menu bar, click the Play button to start the algo.
+In the ADL menu bar, click to start the algo.

-8. Click the Play button to stop the algo and cancel the working order.
+- Click to stop the algo and cancel the working order.

 You have successfully tested the entry order logic for your algo.
 Now you are ready to update your algo to capture the price and quantity data as fills occur for your entry order.